Speak to a Friendly Routing Expert Now:

 Route4Me customer alerting and notification feature showing how send alert and notifications to customers to let them know about delivery status

-• Another great advantage of route optimization software is that you can see analytics like the fuel costs, the number of stops made, the time spent on the road, and the total distance traveled.
-Such data can help you identify the problem areas to make the necessary changes to ensure a flawless delivery experience for your customers as well as your drivers.
+• Another great advantage of route optimization software is that you can see analytics like fuel costs, the number of stops made, the time spent on the road, and the total distance traveled.
+Such data can help you identify the problem areas and make the necessary changes to ensure a flawless delivery experience for your customers and drivers.

 About author: Rahul Dasgupta